How do I use environment variables from an Elastic Beanstalk instance shell?

 2. Save the .ebextension file and deploy it to your Elastic Beanstalk environment.

-3. To test if the variables are being exported, connect to your instance using SSH, then run the following command.
+3. To test if the variables are being exported, connect to your instance using SSH, and then run the following command.

 env | grep VARIABLE_NAME